-The Information & Technology Leadership Conference is dedicated to providing a safe, productive, engaging, and welcoming environment for all conference participants, both virtual and in-person.
-Our theme this year, Lead with bold IDEAs, highlights our campus-wide shared values of Inclusion, Diversity, Equity, and Accessibility.
+The Information & Technology Leadership Conference (I&TLC) is dedicated to providing a safe, productive, engaging and welcoming environment for all conference participants, both virtually and in-person.
 All are welcome and all have the right to a conference experience that abides by these values.

-We expect all conference attendees and speakers to be professional, considerate, and respectful to all with whom they come into contact at our conference.
-Virtual participants are a part of our community and as such will be held to the same standards of professionalism in their online engagement with the conference, as well as their ability to enjoy the conference to the full extent without concern for negative interactions.
+We expect all attendees and speakers to be professional, considerate and respectful to everyone with whom they come into contact at the conference.
+Virtual participants are part of the conference community, and as such are held to the same standards of professionalism in their online engagement with the conference.

-To report any instances that violate these expectations, please contact your session moderator, an I&TLC committee member, or review your options in the resources listed below.
-Note that individuals who violate these expectations may be subject to expulsion from the event, disciplinary action, and/or being prohibited from attending future conferences or events.
+To report instances that violate these expectations, please contact your session moderator, an I&TLC committee member, or review your options in the resources listed below.
+Individuals who violate these expectations may be subject to expulsion from the event, disciplinary action, and/or being prohibited from attending future conferences or events.

 Select campus resources